Kumbong/personal-website/content/project/mips/index.md

 ---
 title: Microprocessor Design
-summary:  A 32-bit, RISC processor based on the MIPS instruction set architecture.
+summary:  Design and simulation of a 32-bit, RISC processor based on the MIPS instruction set architecture from scratch.
+The processor can perform a total of 16 operations including jump and branching operations.
 date: "2016-04-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).